taniietrinh/Benefits-With-Friends/Benefits-With-Friends_Project-Management.md

 For source control, our group will be using Github.
 All documents and code will be uploaded to Github.
 Google Docs will also be used to edit documents for easier management when more than one member is working on the same document.
 ****
 ## Process Model
+As for the process model of Benefit With Friends, we think that the Agile methods/Extreme Programming (XP) fits with our project than all of the other process models even though we didn't exactly go through each of the principles of Agile/XP.
+However, the project was always open to change when it comes to the features.
+Also, there was always a lot of communication and feedback when it comes to how the project will appear and what it will do.
 ****
 ## Deliverables (executable, documentation, manuals)
 The executable of BWF will be a website.
 Documentation of BWF is available for viewing purposes on GitHub while team members are able to edit documentation posted on GitHub.